binary-com/daily-report/_posts/en/2017-05-23-Pound-on-Defensive-After-Terror-Strike.md

 At 08.30, we get the latest UK public sector net borrowing figures, with the latest inflation report hearings at 09.00.

-Canadian Wholsale sales follow at 12.30.
+Canadian Wholesale sales follow at 12.30.

 FOMC member Kashkari speaks at 13.00.